NREL/ComStock.github.io/docs/upgrade_measures/hvac_vrf_doas_upsizing.md

 COP is a well-known metric within the HVAC industry; however, it can often have different definitions, and calculation methods can be different.
 We use and differentiate between the three COP metrics shown below throughout this document:

--   **COP~comp&fan,design~** refers to a COP that only includes power consumed by the compressor and outdoor unit fan, which is useful for comparing against the manufacturer's performance map.
+-   **COP<sub>comp&fan,design</sub>** refers to a COP that only includes power consumed by the compressor and outdoor unit fan, which is useful for comparing against the manufacturer's performance map.
 The operating conditions (e.g., indoor/outdoor temperature, part-load ratio) for calculating this COP are mostly fixed to the design conditions (e.g., indoor/outdoor air temperatures vary in manufacturer performance maps, while all other conditions are constant).

--   **COP~comp&fan,operating~** refers to a COP that only includes power consumed by the compressor and outdoor unit fan, which is useful for comparing against the manufacturer's performance map.
+-   **COP<sub>comp&fan,operating</sub>** refers to a COP that only includes power consumed by the compressor and outdoor unit fan, which is useful for comparing against the manufacturer's performance map.
 The operating conditions (e.g., indoor/outdoor temperature, part-load ratio) for calculating this COP reflect actual/varying operating conditions.

--   **COP~system,operating~** is the overall system COP including not only the compressor and outdoor unit fan powers, but also electricity used for backup/supplemental heating when VRF heating capacity cannot meet the heating demand.
+-   **COP<sub>system,operating</sub>** is the overall system COP including not only the compressor and outdoor unit fan powers, but also electricity used for backup/supplemental heating when VRF heating capacity cannot meet the heating demand.
 Compressor power in this metric also includes electricity used for reverse cycling for defrosting operation and miscellaneous power such as crankcase and basin heater powers.
 The fan power used in indoor unit fans is not included in this metric, and operating conditions (e.g., indoor/outdoor temperature, part-load ratio) for calculating this COP reflect actual/varying operating conditions.

 #### 3.2.2 Sizing